sscs-ose/sscs-ose.github.io/_pages/digital.md

 Once your digital IP block is ready, you might want to create an entire IC and send it for fabrication.
 Getting from an IP block to a complete IC (including pads, ESD protection, power supply network, reset, and clocking circuitry) can be cumbersome.

-Luckily, a framework exists, an "empty shell," so to speak, from [efabless](https://efabless.com), called [Caravel](https://github.com/efabless/caravel_user_project).
-On the efabless homepage, you can find various examples of earlier chip designs.
+Luckily, a framework exists, an "empty shell," so to speak, from [efabless.com](https://efabless.com), called [Caravel](https://github.com/efabless/caravel_user_project).
+On the efabless.com homepage, you can find various examples of earlier chip designs.
 We propose to take one of these designs as a starting base, e.g., [this one](https://github.com/hpretl/iic-audiodac-v1).